-The process of summary procedure provides certain plaintiffs to an action an expedited consideration of disputes.
+The process of summary procedure provides certain plaintiffs with action and expedited consideration of disputes.
 This means that your case will get in front of a judge a lot quicker than through the regular process.
 Of course, your case would have to qualify for this type of procedure.

-Summary procedure has the benefit of streamlining litigation, resulting in a prompt resolution.
-The most common civil action that permits summary procedure are evictions.
+The summary procedure has the benefit of streamlining litigation, resulting in a prompt resolution.
+The most common civil action that permits summary procedure is evictions.

 Computation of Time:

-Generally speaking, the State of Florida requires a defendant/respondent to respond to an action within twenty-one (21) days after service of process has been effectuated.
+Generally speaking, the State of Florida requires a defendant/respondent to respond to action within twenty-one (21) days after the service of the process has been effectuated.
 However, cases that qualify for summary procedure require a response within five (5) days from the date of the service.